vekatze/neut/book/src/noetic-optimization.md

 }
 ```

-Thus, we need to impose a restriction on the value `result`: It cannot contain any noemata.
+Thus, we need to restrict the value `result` so that it can't contain any noemata.

 This can be achieved by imposing the following restriction on the type of `result`:

-- it cannot contain any `&A`s,
+- it can't contain any `&A`s,
-- it cannot contain function types (since a noema can reside in it), and
+- it can't contain function types (since a noema can reside in it), and
-- it cannot contain any "dubious" variant types.
+- it can't contain any "dubious" variant types.

-Also, a "dubious" variant type is a variant type like below:
+Here, a "dubious" variant type is a variant type like the below:

 ```neut
 variant joker-x {